Dummiesman/angel-file-formats/Midtown Madness 2/BAI.md

 {
     unsigned short id;
-    unsigned short nSections;       // Number of vertex sets unsigned short unknown0;        // No idea unsigned short nRooms;          // Number of room references unsigned short rooms[nRooms];   // References to the SDL float          baseSpeed;        // The base speed for vehicles travelling on this road (base because vehicles get additional speed on freeways)
+    unsigned short nSections;       // Number of vertex sets unsigned short flags;           // See below unsigned short nRooms;          // Number of room references unsigned short rooms[nRooms];   // References to the SDL float          baseSpeed;        // The base speed for vehicles travelling on this road (base because vehicles get additional speed on freeways)